deckhouse/deckhouse/ee/candi/cloud-providers/openstack/docs/LAYOUTS.md

 ---
-title: "Cloud provider - Openstack: Layouts"
+title: "Cloud provider - OpenStack: Layouts"
 ---

 Four layouts are supported.
 Below is more information about each of them.